Phelps Lake Snowshoe Hike via Northern Closure

 Dog-friendly: No

-Hiking to Phelps Lake in the winter provides a couple of extra challenges (and rewards) than in the summer.
+Hiking the 2 miles (one way) to Phelps Lake in the winter provides a couple of extra challenges (and rewards) than in the summer.
 For starters, with the entire landscape covered in snow, the only way to get there is by cross-country skiing or snowshoeing.
 (Note: Do not be one of those people that try to do the trail without either.
 Even if you do make it there, you’ll tear up the existing trails in the process.)
 In addition, with a portion of the Moose-Wilson Road closed between the Granite Canyon Trailhead and the turnoff for the Death Canyon Trailhead, there’s a little bit of extra ground to cover.
 While the distance is nearly equal from either end, for this particular write-up, I originated at the northern end of the Moose-Wilson Road’s closure.
 Parking is available at the closure itself, or just before it in a small parking area.

 Phelps Lake Snowshoe Hike Description